alirzx/alirzx/README.md

 ![NeuralNetwork](https://www.nikonsmallworld.com/images/photos/2020/_photo800/No9-JasonKirk_2Neurons.jpg)

-# Hi there, I'm Alireza Hashemi,
+# Hi there, I'm Alireza Hashemi

 Welcome to my GitHub!
 I am an AI & Machine Learning Engineer with over 3 years of experience applying deep learning, computer vision, NLP, and biomedical imaging to real-world challenges.
 My work spans research and industry, including medical imaging, neuroimaging, and brain–computer interfaces (BCI).
 I am driven by a research-oriented and ethics-conscious approach, creating AI systems that are both technically robust and societally impactful.